progvocab/products-service/backend/README.md

 So  **interpreters existed before A** — A’s own early implementations were *interpreted*, not compiled in the modern sense.

-3. The interpreter **translated the code into threaded machine instructions** and executed them directly — no separate linker was used.
+The interpreter **translated the code into threaded machine instructions** and executed them directly — no separate linker required.

----

-### ⚙️ Summary Table

 | Language                  | Year   | Execution Type        | Developer(s)            | How It Ran                          |
 | ------------------------- | ------ | --------------------- | ----------------------- | ----------------------------------- |